How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Summary

-If you are one of the more casual riders who want to relax from time to time, you will only need a cheap trainer with wind or magnetic resistance.
+If you are one of the more casual riders who want to relax occasionally, I recommend buying a cheap wheel-on trainer with magnetic resistance.

 Advanced riders, for whom cycling is an important part of their routine but have a more limited budget, can reach for more affordable smart trainers with fluid or magnetic resistance.